-Segment volume counts and intersection turning movement counts collected within the last year are acceptable.
-All new counts collected shall be conducted based on acceptable professional engineering standards.
-Raw turning movement counts (minimum 2 hours) and daily tube counts (minimum 72 hours) shall be provided for all the intersections and road segments that are being analyzed.
+Traffic count collection shall be based on acceptable professional engineering standards.
+Raw turning movement counts (minimum 2 hours) and daily road volume counts (minimum 72 hours) shall be provided for all the intersections and road segments that are being analyzed.
 The road segment traffic counts must be collected and reviewed to identify the peak periods during which turning movement counts are to be collected.